Thiagojm/aws_rng/README.md

     # Voicetronics BitBabbler Black and White
     SUBSYSTEM=="usb", ACTION=="add|change", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="7840", SYMLINK="BitBabbler", MODE="0666"

-## Installation

-Clone the repository or copy the scripts to your Raspberry Pi.
+4. Clone the repository or copy the scripts to your Raspberry Pi.
 Give execute permissions to the scripts:

 >